pepijngbr/skript-docs/src/assets/tutorials/api/functions.md

 ## Parameters

-Next, we should specify what arguments our function can take.
-To do this, we use the `parameter` function.
+Next, we should specify what arguments our function with the `parameter` function.
-This starts by specifying the parameter name, and then the type it accepts.
+This specifies the parameter name and the type it accepts.
 Like the return type, using an array indicates that multiple values can be passed to the argument.

-Additionally, the `char` parameter contains a modifier, which changes the behaviour of a parameter.
-The optional modifier indicates that no value has to be passed to the argument.
+Note that the `char` parameter contains a modifier which indicates that no value is required to be passed to the argument.

 ```java
 DefaultFunction.builder(addon, "remove", String[].class)